Schedule a Demo

 Matt Heinz: Account-based marketing is a coordinated effort between all customer-facing teams to drive maximum revenue from their most important accounts.
 It is not purely a marketing effort—often it requires integration between sales, marketing and customer success teams.
 Coordinating their effort across departments internally and coordinating communication with the buyer have a significant impact on deal velocity and conversion rate, which is the real promise and objective of account-based marketing.

-Leading Areas of Marketing Spending According to US* B2B Marketing Professionals, Oct 2017 (% of respondents)
+Leading Goals, Current Benefits and Greatest Potential* Areas of Using Data Analytics to Inform Their Company's Go-to-Market Strategy According to US B2B Professionals, Nov 2017 (% of respondents)